xiangcatherine/ruby-object/README.md

 var rover = new Dog("Rover","greyhound");
 ```

-**In Ruby, there is no such thing as Object Literal syntax**; instead objects **must** be created with a constructor, using the syntax below.
+In Ruby, there is no such thing as Object Literal syntax; instead objects
+**must** be created with a constructor, using the syntax below.

 ```ruby
 x = Object.new
 ```

-> Remember, in Ruby, it's not necessary to write parentheses to invoke a method (though it's common to do so if a method has arguments).
+Remember, in Ruby, it's not necessary to write parentheses to invoke a method
+(though it's common to do so if a method has arguments).

 How do we define an object so that it has a given set of properties?
+In Ruby,
-In Ruby, this is accomplished using a type of object called a _class_.
-A class can be thought of as a template or definition for the object, but separate and distinct from the object itself; the class contains a constructor function, which specifies the properties that the object will have.
+this is accomplished using a type of object called a _class_.
+A class can be
+thought of as a template or definition for the object, but separate and distinct
+from the object itself; the class contains a constructor function, which
+specifies the properties that the object will have.

 Here's how we might create the above 'Dog' object in Ruby: